olgapombo/olgapombo.github.io/curriculum.md

 * Member of the advisory board of the journal [Logos and Episteme.
 An International Journal of Epistemology](https://www.pdcnet.org/logos-episteme/Editorial-Team) (ISSN 2069-0533), Romania Academy (since 2010)
 * Member of the scientific board of the journal [RHV.
 An International Journal of Philosophy](https://revistas.uv.cl/index.php/RHV/about/editorialTeam), Instituto de Filosofia, Faculdade de Humanidades, Valparaiso, Chile
 * Member of the scientific board of the journal [Cuadernos de Lógica, Epistemologia y Lenguaje](https://www.collegepublications.co.uk/cuadernos/), College Publication, UK (since 2007)
-* Member of the editorial council of the journal [Contexto e Educação](https://www.revistas.unijui.edu.br/index.php/contextoeducacao/about/editorialTeam), UNIJUI, Brazil (since 2006).
+* Member of the editorial board of the journal [Contexto e Educação](https://www.revistas.unijui.edu.br/index.php/contextoeducacao/about/editorialTeam), UNIJUI, Brazil (since 2006).
-* Member of the consulting board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (since 2000).
+* Member of the consulting board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (since 2000-2002).
 * Member of the editorial board of the journal **Argumento.
 Revista Quadrimestral de Filosofia**, edited by Editora Cosmos, Lisboa (1990-1993).
 * Member of the editorial board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (1986-1999).
 * Member of the editorial board of the journal **Filosofia**, edited by the Sociedade Portuguesa de Filosofia, Lisboa (1985-1990).